emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 system for a programming language.

-If everything is working for your language, then the next step is :ref:`guide-perf`.
+If everything is working for your language, then the next step is the chapter :ref:`guide-perf`.

-But if things don't work out quite as smoothly for your language as they did in the Scheme example, then you'll be more interested in :ref:`guide-debug`.
+But if things don't work out quite as smoothly for your language as they did in the Scheme example, then you'll be more interested in the chapter :ref:`guide-debug`.